 Putting all of this together we see that is the probability that a sum of $N_s^{\subset D'}$ independent positive, random variables (with means and variances as above) is less than or equal to $cs^2$.
 Let us suppose that $N_s^{\subset D'}=n$ and $n\geq \eta s$.
-Then since the conditional mean of $\sum_{u\in N_s^{\subset D'}} L^u_{c,s}$ is bigger than or equal to $2csn/\eta$, we see that the probability in (\ref{eqn::cond_lln}) is less than or equal to the conditional probability that ``$\sum_{u\in N_s^{\subset D'}} L^u_{c,s}$ minus its conditional mean is greater than or equal to $2csn/\eta - cs^2$".
-By Markov's inequality, using independence and the upper bound on the variances, we see that this is less than or equal to
+Then since the conditional mean of $\sum_{u\in N_s^{\subset D'}} L^u_{c,s}$ is bigger than or equal to $2csn/\eta$, we see that the probability in (\ref{eqn::cond_lln}) is less than or equal to the conditional probability that ``the absolute value of ($\sum_{u\in N_s^{\subset D'}} L^u_{c,s}$ minus its conditional mean) is greater than or equal to $2csn/\eta - cs^2$".
+By conditional Markov's inequality, using conditional independence and the upper bound on the conditional variances, we see that this is less than or equal to

-where for both inequalities we have used the fact that $n\geq ms$.
+where for both inequalities we have used the fact that $n\geq \eta s$.
 Substituting this in, we see that the second term on the right hand side of (\ref{eqn::final_big_length_eqn}) is less than or equal to $\frac{\delta}{2}$ for all $c$ small enough.
 This concludes the proof. \end{proof2}